 Weapons of Mass Destruction.
-The Bush Administration's emphasis on North Korea's weapons of mass destruction (WMDs) constitutes a new element in U.S. policy.
+The Bush Administration's emphasis on North Korea's weapons of mass destruction (WMDs) resulted from the September 11 terrorist attack.
 The Clinton Administration stressed nuclear issues but did not include North Korea's chemical and biological weapons as priority elements in the Perry initiative.
 A Pentagon report on the North Korean military, released in September 2000, stated that North Korea had developed up to 5,000 metric tons of chemical munitions and had the capability to produce biological weapons, including anthrax, smallpox, the bubonic plague, and cholera.
-The Bush Administration's concern is based on a fear that a country like North Korea might sell nuclear, chemical, or biological weapons to a terrorist group like al Qaeda or that al Qaeda might acquire these weapons from a Middle East country that had purchased them from North Korea.
+The Bush Administration expresses a fear that North Korea might sell nuclear, chemical, or biological weapons to a terrorist group like al Qaeda or that al Qaeda might acquire these weapons from a Middle East country that had purchased them from North Korea.
 In November 2001, President Bush included North Korea's WMDs as part of the "war against terrorism" when he stated: "We want to know.
 Are they developing weapons of mass destruction?
 And they ought to stop proliferating.
 So part of the war on terror is to deny terrorist weapons."
 In the State of the Union on January 29, 2002, he described North Korea as "a regime arming with missiles and weapons of mass destruction."
 He warned that "The United States of America will not permit the world's most dangerous regimes to threaten us with the world's most destructive weapons."
 Upon departing for his trip to East Asia, President Bush stated on February 16, 2002, that "America will not allow North Korea and other dangerous regimes to threaten freedom with weapons of mass destruction."